AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-iterative.md

 #### Verifying the transient accumulated data.

-It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:
+1. It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:

    - Note hash contexts.
    - Nullifier contexts.
    - L2-to-L1 message contexts.
    - Read requests.
    - Update requests.

-For the newly added update requests from app circuits' public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
+2. For the newly added update requests from app circuits' public inputs, this circuit also checks that each is associated with an override counter, provided as a hint via the private inputs.
 This override counter can be:

    - Zero: if the slot does not change later in the same transaction.
    - Greater than zero: if the slot is updated later in the same transaction.
      - It pertains to a subsequent update request altering the same slot.
 Therefor, the counter value must be greater than the counter of the update request.

    > Override counters are used in the [tail public kernel circuit](./public-kernel-tail.md) to ensure a read happens **before** the value is changed in a later update.

    > Zero serves as an indicator for an unchanged update, as this value can never act as the counter of an update request.
 It corresponds to the _counter_start_ of the first function call.

-It verifies that the public call requests include:
+3. It verifies that the public call requests include:

    - All requests from the previous iteration's public inputs except for the top one.
-- All requests present in the app circuit's public inputs.
+   - All requests present in the app circuit's public inputs, appended to the above in **reverse** order.

 #### Verifying the constant data.